generation-org/jfsjd-final-project/task-9/README.md

 ## Results

-Start your server and test your Item's endpoint using any HTTP client like [Postman](https://www.postman.com/)
+Start your server and test your Item's endpoint using any HTTP client like [Postman](https://www.postman.com/) - [Example of how to send requests in postman](https://learning.postman.com/docs/sending-requests/requests/)

 ## Example